eriktoger/learn_azure/README.md

     - APPLICATIONINSIGHTS_CONNECTION_STRING: connection string to azure application insights
     - FUNCTION_URL: The url to http trigger Azure function
     - FUNCTION_CODE: Secret that lets backend call Azure function
-    - STORAGE_CONTAINER: the container wher the BLOB_SAS_TOKEN goes to.
+    - STORAGE_CONTAINER: the container where the BLOB_SAS_TOKEN goes to.
+    - STORAGE_QUEUE_NAME: the queue where QueueConnectionString goes to.
 - Frontend are locally added to .env and for Production they needs to be added to [Settings in github](https://github.com/eriktoger/learn_azure/settings/environments).
     - VITE_BACKEND_URL: The url to the backend
     - VITE_APPLICATIONINSIGHTS_INSTRUMENTATIONKEY : instrumentation key to azure application insights